nikoslos/TUSpy/README.md

 # TUSpy
-An easy tool to inspect all interactive content pages of TUBAF.
+An easy tool to inspect all interactive content pages of TU Freiberg.

 https://nikoslos.github.io/TUSpy/